Sv443-Network/JokeAPI/README.md

 </div>
 <br><br>

+### Note: due to the different types of humor, JokeAPI contains a wide variety of jokes, of which some are very offensive.
+They can be filtered out, but use this API at your own risk!
-## If you want to contribute to JokeAPI (code, jokes or translations), please read the [contributing guide.](./.github/Contributing.md)
+### If you want to contribute to JokeAPI (code, jokes or translations), please read the [contributing guide.](./.github/Contributing.md)

 <br><br>